Kotakku/ros2-for-unity/README-ANDROID.md

 # ROS2 For Unity - Android

-This readme contains information specific to Ubuntu 20.04/22.04.
+This readme contains information specific to 22.04.
 For general information, please see [README.md](README.md)

 ## Building